 Get a Frozen Treat

 Butte County has no shortage of ice cream, gelato, and frozen yogurt establishments where you can find a creamy dessert any time.
-And with National Ice Cream Day landing on the 3rd Sunday in July, what better way to celebrate than by giving one of these locations a visit?
+And with National Ice Cream Day always on the 3rd Sunday in July, what better way to celebrate than by giving one of these locations a visit?

-• Sweet Chico Confections.
-The Downtown Chico confectioner has a gelato selection perfect for warm summer evenings, with a good variety of flavors ranging from fruity to truly indulgent.
+- Sweet Chico Confections: The Downtown Chico confectioner has a gelato selection perfect for warm summer evenings, with a good variety of flavors ranging from fruity to truly indulgent.

-• La Flor de Michoacán.
-A massive selection of Mexican-inspired flavors, as well as more familiar classic ones.
-Whether it’s tamarind, almond or a classic strawberry or chocolate, La Flor” will definitely have something you’ll like — and there are multiple locations in Chico and one in Oroville.
+- La Flor de Michoacán: A massive selection of Mexican-inspired flavors, as well as more familiar classic ones.
+Whether it’s tamarind, almond or a classic strawberry or chocolate, “La Flor” will definitely have something you’ll like — and there are multiple locations in Chico and one in Oroville.

 Enjoy a Slice of Chico

 One of Downtown Chico’s more popular summertime traditions, Slice of Chico offers family-friendly fun designed to put downtown’s shops in the spotlight, with one summery twist: watermelon!
-On Saturday July 13, 2024, multiple watermelon stations offer cold slices of the refreshing fruit for all while you shop sizzling summer sales and enjoy other fun and entertainment.

 So, whether you’re on the lookout for sensory overload this summer, or just looking for entertaining ways to relax and stay cool, Butte County has plenty of options to make sure you’ll always have something to do!